CodeMouse92/quantified-task-management/README.md

 The concept of Volatility was originally devised by Kashif Gul Kazi, in his article [How I Measured The Software Testing Quality](https://dev.to/kashifkazi/how-i-measured-the-software-testing-quality-b60).
 It was adapted by Jason C. McDonald.

+> How is this related to Quantified Task Management?

+The Quantified Task Management standard, originally published by MousePaw Media, is the predecessor of Quantified Tasks.
+The name was simplified in this new version, partly to avoid confusion with another QTM (Quantitative Trust Management), and partly to move away from the bureaucratic sound of the word "management".
+A few improvements to the standard were made besides.